-Body Mass Index (BMI) is a widely used tool that helps assess whether a person has a healthy body weight in relation to their height.
+Body Mass Index (BMI) is a widely used tool that helps assess whether a person has a healthy

-It provides a simple numerical value that can be used to categorize weight status and potential health risks.
+It provides a simple numerical value that can be used to categorize weight status and

 While BMI does not directly measure body fat, it offers a general indication of whether your weight falls within a healthy range.